asus4/tf-lite-unity-sample/README.md

 Porting of ["TensorFlow Lite Examples"](https://www.tensorflow.org/lite/examples) to Unity. and some utilities for Unity.

 Tested on

 - macOS / iOS / Android / Ubuntu / Windows
 - Unity 2019.3.3f1
 - TensorFlow 2.2.0

-Please install [Git-LFS](https://git-lfs.github.com/) to build for iOS

 ## Install TensorFlow Lite for Unity

-1. Clone or Download this repository with examples
+- Clone or Download this repository with examples
+  - Need [Git-LFS](https://git-lfs.github.com/) to build for iOS
-2. Or core library is available on [OpenUPM](https://openupm.com/packages/com.github.asus4.tflite/)
+- Or core library is available on [OpenUPM](https://openupm.com/packages/com.github.asus4.tflite/)

 ## Update TensorFlow Lite

 Pre-built libraries are included.
 If you want to use the latest TFLite,